Varnish - Classic Collector

 Threads

-The Varnish - Threads Dashboard helps you to keep track of threads metrics to watch your Varnish Cache.
+The Varnish (Classic) - Threads Dashboard helps you to keep track of thread metrics to watch your Varnish Cache.

 Use this dashboard to: